exoplanet-dev/exoplanet/docs/tutorials/intro-to-pymc.md

 While the above example was cute, it doesn't really fully exploit the power of PyMC and it doesn't really show some of the real issues that you will face when you use PyMC as an astronomer.
 To get a better sense of how you might use PyMC in Real Life™, let's take a look at a more realistic example: fitting a Keplerian orbit to radial velocity observations.

-One of the key aspects of this problem that I want to highlight is the fact that PyMC (and the underlying model building framework [Theano (recently renamed to Aesara)](https://aesara.readthedocs.io/)) don't have out-of-the-box support for the root-finding that is required to solve Kepler's equation.
+One of the key aspects of this problem that I want to highlight is the fact that PyMC (and the underlying model-building framework [Aesara](https://aesara.readthedocs.io/)) don't have out-of-the-box support for the root-finding that is required to solve Kepler's equation.
 As part of the process of computing a Keplerian RV model, we must solve the equation:

 $$